SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Rust

+- [pipeless-ai/pipeless](https://github.com/pipeless-ai/pipeless) - An open-source computer vision framework to build and deploy apps in minutes
 - [axodotdev/cargo-dist](https://github.com/axodotdev/cargo-dist) - 📦 shippable application packaging for Rust
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.